kimtuck/MdDS/_pages/coping-tips.md

  	<li>Try EarPlanes® or FlyFit® earplugs for air travel.</li>
  	<li>Instead of reading or playing games on your tablet/phone, it is better to avoid downward gaze and keep your mind engaged with the environment.
 Watching in-flight movies may or may not elevate symptoms.</li>
  	<li>Discuss medication options with your physician.
 Some physicians suggest taking benzodiazepines or slightly increasing your dosage prior to and for a short time after air travel.
 Benzodiazepines suppress the vestibular system and may help minimize the affects flights have on MdDS symptoms.
 While many support group members claim this course of action helps during travel, clinical studies are required to prove their effectiveness across the population of MdDS sufferers.</li>
+ 	<li>Staying at a hotel?
+Ask for an accessible room.
+You may find the larger, walk-in shower space with safety bars relaxing.</li>
 </ul>
 [/reveal]